StateMirror — Spec Sheet

 Verification export

-- Export contents are evidence-level receipts (not decisions): snapshot_id, received_at, evidence_ref, evidence_type, payload_hash, chain_hash, and instance-local sequence.
+- Export contents are evidence-level receipts, not decisions: snapshot_id, received_at, evidence_ref, evidence_type, payload_hash, chain_hash, and instance-local sequence.

-- Verification is procedural: re-hash the stored payload using the published hashing rules, compare to payload_hash, and validate chain continuity using chain_hash sequencing.
+- Verification is procedural: re-hash the stored payload using the published hashing rules, compare it to payload_hash, and validate chain continuity using chain_hash sequencing.

 Guarantees